 You can purchase a geometric star from West Elm >> here.

-Tip #6: Incorporate one main color across the shelf to give it a unified and balanced look.
-Limit the shelf or shelving unit objects to 3 colors.
+Tip #6: Incorporate one main colour across the shelf to give it a unified and balanced look.
+Limit the shelf or shelving unit objects to 3 colours.

 Tip #7: Take a step back and make sure there are different heights represented.
 For instance, if I had used three books the flowers would be as tall as the frame which would not be visually appealing.

 Last but not least, as it is actually bigger than it looks in the photo, I placed the short pink glass vase just a touch in front of the print and filled it with clear and glittery gemstones.

 The LED star lit bottle, short pink vase and lavender shiny decanter fulfill the glitzy, light-catching category, done deal, the shelf is complete and perfectly styled.

 You can definitely tell when you walk in the door that I am addicted to pink and glam this summer!

 Got a minute?
 It would be great if you would click the tweet button to share this post with all your amazing friends on Twitter.

 For the second example, I went complete opposite from a white and bright shelf

 to a neutral and light shelf.